azarual/epicGrid/README.md

 ######0.9
 * larger breakpoints now inherit smaller ones
 * clear-floats is now a `<br>` not a `<div>`
 * changed prefixes, added two more
+* added customEvent when ready

 ######0.8
 * initial release